taoma-commits/leetCode/ALGS.md

     - w is not visited therefore will be done before v.
     - w is visited but not returned to. (impossible in DAG)

-  So every vertex pointed by an edge from v is done before v is done.
-Proved.
+  So every vertex pointed by an edge from v is done before v is done. :coffee:

 > Alternate solution to Topological sort: BFS + in-degree
     - Scan all vertices and record their in-degree's in an array.